Pisces: A Dreaming Lady

-Naturally, Pisces is able to immerse the self into the symbolic world and one of their greatest gifts is being able to see the unity of all things.
-The higher powers bestowed upon the individual are profound instincts and imagination as well as innate understanding of mysticism.
-Pisceans are not afraid of plunging into the world of dreaming, sifting through the unconscious and are strongly drawn towards the hidden meanings in life.
-Most astrology, assign Pisces under all of the spiritualist’s subjects: dream-work, contacting spirits, channeling, astrology, tarot, and psychology.
-Of course, most of this usually involves dealing with the inner level of an individual and the unconscious.
-We also see creativity expressed through writing, art and poetry.
+Pisces is able to immerse the self into the symbolic world since its greatest gift is being able to see the unity of all things.
+The higher powers bestowed upon the Piscean are profound instincts and imagination as well as an innate understanding of mysticism.
+The Fishes are not afraid of plunging into the world of dreaming, and sifting through the unconscious; they’re strongly drawn towards the hidden meanings in life.
+Most astrology textbooks, assign Pisces to all of the spiritualist’s subjects: dream-work, spirituality, channeling, astrology, tarot, and psychology.
+Of course, the leading motivation is to explore the inner level of reality, the subconscious, and the invisible world.
 Usually, some outlet is needed for the flood of impressions absorbed daily, a deep pool of knowledge flowing through the senses where the inner gaze, images, and deep reflections reside and live within the psychic waters.
-I enjoyed the expression in the Marie-Louise von Franz book on dreaming referring Paracelsus’s view that man learns about his inner light through dreams.

 Alchemists compared this inner light with the eyes of a fish – or fish with a single eye – which begin to shine out of the cooked prima material….The equation of this light or fish’s eye that exists in man’s unconscious with the eye of God” Dreams: A Study of the Dreams of Jung, Descartes, Socrates, and Other Historical Figures (C.G.
 Jung Foundation Book)